jamulussoftware/jamuluswebsite/wiki/en/Privacy-Statement.md

 # Privacy Statement

 Please note that the English version of this privacy statement is the original and, as such, the binding version.
 To access the English version, go to the top/top right of this page and click on the "en" link.
+The following only applies to the version you can download from this website, [jamulus.io](https://jamulus.io).

 ## Definition of Terms